marcmoore/pensieve/readme.md

-This is a repo for store all the GHOST content data.
+This is a repo for all the GHOST content data.